Final Girl - All 20+ Feature Film Boxes Compared!

 Budget / Situation Recommended Box(es) Reasoning

-1 box – the absolute starting point The Happy Trails Horror (Hans the Butcher / Camp Happy Trails) S1·F1 No special rules, every core mechanic can be learned.
-Without this box, there's no sensible way into the game.
+1 box – the absolute starting point The Happy Trails Horror (Hans the Butcher / Camp Happy Trails) S1·F1 No special rules, every core mechanic is learnable.
+There's no sensible starting point without this box.

-2 boxes – your first combination + Into the Void (The Evomorph / USS Konrad) S2·F1 Hans on the USS Konrad is your first cross-combination experience and is instantly fun.
-The Konrad is one of the best locations in the game – and Ellen is one of the strongest Final Girls overall.
+2 boxes – your first combination + Into the Void (The Evomorph / USS Konrad) S2·F1 Hans on the USS Konrad is your first cross-play experience and delivers right away.
+The Konrad is one of the best boards in the game – and Ellen is one of the strongest Final Girls overall.

 3–4 boxes – the core experience + Carnage at the Carnival (Geppetto the Puppet Master / Carnival of Blood) S1·F4